mattmcspirit/hybridworkshop/steps/4_ExploreAzSHCI.md

 7. Click on **Yes** on the popup of Credential Security Service Provider CredSSP and then enter your username as **hybrid\azureuser** and password.

 8. On the left hand navigation, under **Compute** select **Virtual machines** to return to the VM dashboard view, which aggregates information across your cluster, for all of your VMs.

+### Arc enabled VM001 via Windows Admin Center ###

+You should still be over on **HybridHost001**, but if you're not, log into HybridHost001, and open the **Windows Admin Center**.

+1. Once logged into the **Windows Admin Center** on **HybridHost001**, click on your previously deployed cluster, **azshciclus.hybrid.local**

+2. On the left hand navigation, under **Compute** select **Virtual machines**.
+The central **Virtual machines** page shows VM001 in a running state

+3. On the **Virtual machines** page, select the **Inventory** tab

+4. Next to **VM001**, click the tick box next to VM001, then click **Connect**.
+You'll notice you can "Connect", "Download RDP file" and also "Use Windows Admin Center".
+Click **Use Windows Admin Center**.
+A new Windows Admin Center Tab will open.

+5. Select **Use another account for this connection**, provide the Username as **Administrator** and the password you have given while initialy deploying your Windows Server 2019 virtual machine.
+Leave the checkbox "use these credentials for all connections" unchecked!
+Click **Continue**

+6. In **Windows Admin Center** go to **Server Manager**, here you should now see the server (hostname of VM001) we just added to Windows Admin Center.
+Click on the name of the just added server.

+7. In the Tools section, click **Azure hybrid center**

+8. In the **Available Services** tab, under point 1, Set up Azure Arc, click **Set up**.
+This step will Azure Arc for servers for this specific server.

+9. Choose the right Azure subscription, create a new Resource group, with name **rg-myarcservers-hci**, and select Azure region **East US**.
+Click **Set up**.
+After a couple of minutes your virtual server running on your HCI cluster will be Arc enabled.

+### View your Arc enabled Server in the Azure Portal from Windows Admin Center###

+1. In **Windows Admin Center** go to **Server Manager**, here you should now see the server (hostname of VM001) we just added to Windows Admin Center.
+Click on the name of the just added server.

+2. In the Tools section, click **Azure hybrid center**

+3. Click on the **Installed Services** tab and click **View server in Azure**.
+This will open a new browser tab with a view in the Azure portal on the server you just have Arc enabled.

+4. From here you can operate the on-premises virtual machines from the Azure Control pane.

 Congratulations!
 -----------